VCurry20/PDARandomData/README.md

 This project was completed using [Jupyter Notebooks](https://jupyter.org/).

 Jupyter can be launched via CMDR and works through your browser.
-This is an open source notebook that allows you to run your code, testing it, changing it and viewing the outputs in one place.
+This is an opensource notebook that allows you to run your code, testing it, changing it and viewing the outputs in one place.

-It is visually clean, and allows for the users to view the code and outputs clearly and in one linear space.
+It is visually clean and allows for the users to view the code and outputs clearly and in one linear space.

 Navigate in your CMDR to the file you would like to open your notebook and type either Jupyter Notebook or Jupyter Lab.